The next NDP leader needs to articulate change

 The reality is that a government with a central bank is not spending-constrained.

 When the central bank wants to control private spending, it sells bonds to the private banks, creating savings.
-When a government wants to spend, the central bank can sell it bonds, financing the expenditure.
+When a government wants to spend, the central bank can sell bonds, financing the expenditure.

 What Canada has been doing for 40 years is provide benefits to corporations and the wealthy, and restrict spending on basic needs such as child care, dental care, prescription medicine, recreation, and cultural life.